benbucksch/autoconfig-spec/draft-ietf-mailmaint-autoconfig.md

 valid for all of these domains.
 Their order has no meaning - you may sort them by number of users, importance to the provider, or alphabethically.

-A `<domain purpose="mx">` specifies the domain name of the MX server of the email address domain, and is used config file lookup using MX server names, as specified in section MX.
+A `<domain purpose="mx">` specifies the domain name of the MX server of the email address, and is used config file lookup using MX server names, as specified in section MX.
 The `purpose` property is mainly informational and may be ignored.